MWGMorningwood/Immy-Scripts-Shared/README.md

 Until we're allowed to PR into global, this is our solution!

-## Contribution Guidelines
-We encourage all community members to contribute to the library.
-Here are some general guidelines to help you get started:

-### Practices
-* **Quality and Clarity**: Ensure your scripts are well-documented and easy to understand.
-Include comments where necessary.
-* **Testing**: Test your scripts thoroughly before submitting.
-Make sure they work as intended and do not cause any unintended side effects.
-* **Pull Requests**: Submit your contributions via pull requests.
-Provide a detailed description of what your script does and any dependencies it may have.
-PRs to main will not be accepted.
-* **Respect and Collaboration**: Be respectful and open to feedback from other community members.
-Collaboration is key to building a robust script library.
-* **Organization**: Scripts that have a common usage (like software install/uninstall/versioning) should be foldered by the item they are for.

-### Standards
-* **Variables**: Should be in [CamelCase](https://en.wikipedia.org/wiki/Camel_case).
-* **Indentation**: Should be done with four spaces.
-* **Bracing**: Should be done with [K&R OTBS](https://github.com/PoshCode/PowerShellPracticeAndStyle/issues/81#issuecomment-285835313)

 ## Definitions and Terminology
 **Script Context**:
   * Metascript: A script that runs on the Immybot instance and remotely communicates with endpoints similar to PSRemote.